 About Barn Owls

 Barn owls are monogamous.
 They mate for life but hunt alone.
-Females will start to nest between mid-March and mid-April and mate in April to early May.
+Females will start to nest between mid-March and mid-April and mate from April to early May.
+They may mate again in the same year if conditions are favorable.
 They do not build nests but lay their eggs in dark spaces, usually in a tree cavity, and surround the eggs with pellets.
-They will nest in barns, silos and old buildings, if a tree cavity is not available.
+They will nest in barns, silos and old buildings if a tree cavity is not available.